Building a React Water Tracker

 What the App Does

 The app tracks daily water consumption with a simple click interface.
 Users click "Add Cup" to log each glass of water they drink.
-The app displays:
+The app displays a personalised greeting based on time of day, a weekly total of cups consumed, a daily cup count capped at 8, and motivational messages that change based on progress.

 The clever part?
 All data persists in localStorage, the daily counter automatically resets at midnight, the weekly counter resets every Monday, and there's a cooldown timer to prevent spam clicking.